 Keep in mind that not all of these signs and symptoms mean that your dental implant is failing.
 For example, if an implant feels loose, it might just be that the crown on top of it is damaged.
 And in some cases, gum recession is part of natural processes and has little to do with a dental implant.

 With that being said, you should still visit us as soon as possible after noticing anything unusual about the way your implant looks or feels.
-After we perform a thorough examination, we will let you know whether you have a failed dental implant in Midtown.
+After we perform a thorough examination, we will let you know whether you have a failed dental implant.

 Regardless of what steps are taken to salvage your implant, we will give you detailed instructions to help you prevent complications from arising again.
 Excellent oral hygiene, avoiding bad habits like smoking, and not grinding or clenching your teeth are all important components of helping your new smile to thrive for all the years to come.